 If you’re looking for another cost-effective way to track and manage your sales, Zettle’s POS system is also a safe bet.
 Formerly known as iZettle, the provider was launched in the US early this year but has been available in Europe since 2011.

-While it doesn’t offer as many add-on features or premium options as Square, it provides businesses with slick free software and charges slightly lower transaction fees than its main competitor.
+While it doesn’t offer as many add-on features or premium options as Square, it provides small businesses with slick free software and charges slightly lower transaction fees than its main competitor.
 In fact, our research, which evaluates systems based on price, customer support, features for business management and growth, stock management, and till functions, ranked the point of service in second position for both retail stores and restaurants, beaten only narrowly by frontrunners Square and Vend.

 Pros